 III.A.10.
-The institution maintains a sufficient number of administrators with appropriate preparation and expertise to provide continuity and effective administrative leadership and services that support the institution's mission and purposes.
-(ER 8)
+The institution maintains a sufficient number of administrators with appropriate preparation and expertise to provide continuity and effective

 As of the fall 2014 semester, Ventura College had 23 managers and supervisors (III.A.10.1).
 The reporting relationships of the institution's departments, programs, and services are documented in a series of organizational charts that are posted on the College web page (III.A.10.2).